-At ReturnToWorkSA we take fraud seriously and investigate allegations of fraud to protect the integrity of the scheme.
-We pursue prosecutions where we find evidence of offending and successful prosecutions have increased considerably in recent years.
+At ReturnToWorkSA we take fraud seriously.
+We investigate allegations of fraud to protect the integrity of the Return to Work scheme, and pursue prosecution where we find evidence of offending.

-Employers, workers and service providers found guilty of offending can be liable to criminal convictions, fines, recovery costs and imprisonment.
-Adverse publicity is also common for people found guilty of fraud.
+Employers, workers and service providers found guilty of offending can be liable for criminal penalties, fines, recovery costs and even imprisonment.

-- providing false or misleading information in relation to a claim
+- providing false information related to a claim or exaggerating an injury

 - altering a medical certificate or other documents related to a claim.

 - billing for consultations or services that didn't occur